 - English speaking local guides during sightseeing as per itinerary

 - All transfers, sightseeing, and Temple visits as per program using an air-conditioned medium sedan car at all places (Same car driver throughout the trip)

-- Any and all applicable taxes are included
+- Any and all applicable taxes (as on date) are included

 - Expenses of a personal nature such as gratuities, telephone calls, laundry, liquor etc.